Sara people: In the Central African Republic

 The Sara people make up ten percent of the population of the Central African Republic, making it the fourth largest ethnic group in the country.
 They live in the northwest part of CAR.

+Culture and religion

+Subsistence is primarily through hoe farming.
+Taro, yams, and sweet potatoes are the main staples.
+Cattle, sheep, goats, chickens, and small horses are also raised.